codefresh-io/docs.codefresh.io/_docs/quick-start/gitops-quick-start/runtime.md

         * `<codefresh-account-id>` is mandatory for _tunnel-based Hybrid GitOps Runtimes_, and is automatically populated by Codefresh in the command.
         * `<codefresh-token>` is the API key you generated, and is automatically populated in the command.
         * `codefresh` is the default name of the runtime.
-        * `<cf-gitops-runtime/gitops-runtime>` is the name of the repo and must be identical to the one specified in _Step 3_, and is by default, `cf-gitops-runtime`. `gitops-runtime` is the name of the Helm chart and is predefined by Codefresh and cannot be changed.
+        * `<cf-gitops-runtime/gitops-runtime>` is the name of the repo and must be identical to the one specified in _Step 3_, and is by default, `cf-gitops-runtime`. `gitops-runtime` is the name of the Helm chart predefined by Codefresh, and cannot be changed.

 {% include
 image.html